jeremymcwilliams/Core121-Weissman-2021-part1/README.md

 # intro-to-r-2020
-Introduction to R, for Professor Binford's  Numbers courses Link to this page: http://bit.ly/binford-numbers
+Introduction to R, for Professor Weissman-Unni's Numbers courses Link to this page: https://bit.ly/weissman-part1

 ### For use with Lewis & Clark's RStudio Server